 High quality clinical trials have proven that activating certain detoxification pathways in the liver can reduce the cancer-causing power of molds.
 It’s important that each phase of detoxification is supported, as an imbalance that can leave chemicals partially processed makes them even more dangerous.

-Broccoli sprouts do just that, and have been studied extensively for their systemic anti-toxin and anti-inflammatory activity.
+Broccoli sprouts do just that, and have been studied extensively for their systemic anti-toxin and anti-inflammatory activity [Kensler et al 2005].
+We’ll leave it at the most important and most impactful single nutrient, but if you want more let us know on social media!

-Synthetic and harmful natural chemicals are used in food processing, agriculture, manufacturing and we are exposed to more everyday in the air we breath and materials we touch.
+Synthetic and harmful natural chemicals are used in food processing, agriculture, manufacturing and we are exposed to more every single day in the air we breath and materials we touch.
+You know those prop 65 warnings that say “this product is known to the state of California to cause…”?
+Well, it’s not just in California!

 Because your body’s detox mechanisms are generalized, they are often able to handle environmental toxins.
 However, since these toxins are so new to the scene it’s easy for them to overwhelm your defenses, warranting a detox regimen.